luhn/pyramid-tasks/sample/README.md

 We'll skip over the boring parts, but I want to highlight a few lines.

 We set the `celery.broker_url` and `celery.result_backend` settings if not already set.
-Pyramid Task will extract these from the Pyramid settings and set `broker_url` and `result_backend` in the Celery config.
+Pyramid Tasks will extract these from the Pyramid settings and set `broker_url` and `result_backend` in the Celery config.
 This is how we tell Celery to use Redis for the broker and backend.

 ```python